How Much Do English Teachers Make in Japan?

 Learn to Live & Shop Like a Japanese Local

-It's easy to fall into the trap of hanging out, eating, drinking and shopping at "foreigner-friendly" establishments in Japan.
+It's easy to fall into the trap of hanging out, eating, drinking, and shopping at "foreigner-friendly" establishments in Japan.
 If you do, you'll likely be paying over-inflated "foreigner" or "tourist" prices.

-Know that you'll save a ton more money on your Japan English teacher salary if you learn how to take public transportation, shop at local Japanese markets, and also if you avoid pricey touristy restaurants, bars, and nightclubs.
+Know that you'll save a ton more money on your Japanese English teacher salary if you learn how to take public transportation, shop at local Japanese markets, and also if you avoid pricey touristy restaurants, bars, and nightclubs.

 Read further: